kuujo/vertigo/README.md

 similar to that of the Vert.x `WriteStream`:
 * `feedQueueFull()` - indicates whether the queue is full
 * `feed(JsonObject data)` - feeds data to the vine
-* `feed(JsonObject data, Handler<AsyncResult<JsonObject>> resultHandler)` - feeds data
+* `feed(JsonObject data, Handler<AsyncResult<Void>> doneHandler)` - feeds data
-  to the vine, providing an asynchronous result handler
+  to the vine, providing an asynchronous completion handler
-* `feed(JsonObject data, long timeout, Handler<AsyncResult<JsonObject>> resultHandler)` - feeds
+* `feed(JsonObject data, long timeout, Handler<AsyncResult<Void>> doneHandler)` - feeds
-  data to the vine, providing an asynchronous result handler and processing timeout
+  data to the vine, providing an asynchronous completion handler and processing timeout
+* `execute(JsonObject data, Handler<AsyncResult<JsonObject>> resultHandler)` - executes
+  the vine as a remote procedure, awaiting a result
+* `execute(JsonObject data, long timeout, Handler<AsyncResult<JsonObject>> resultHandler)`
+  - executes the vine as a remote procedure, awaiting a result with a timeout
 * `drainHandler(Handler<Void> handler)` - sets a drain handler on the feeder

 ### Deploying vines in local mode